dfederm/dfederm.github.io/_posts/2020-08-24-building-a-console-app-with-.net-generic-host.md

 }
 ```

 Running that alone will start up the host, but without any logic it will do nothing and never exit.
-The generic host simply sets up some reasonable defaults around configuration and logging, as well as provides a few services in the DI container which handle the the application lifetime.
+The generic host simply sets up some reasonable [defaults](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host#default-builder-settings){:target="_blank"} around configuration and logging, as well as provides a few services in the DI container which handle the the application lifetime.
 Calling `RunConsoleAsync` will run start the host and wait for a `Ctrl+C` or `SIGTERM` to exit, which means without explicitly telling the app to exit, it will not exit.

 To actually implement your console app's logic, and get the application to exit after it's done, you'll want to implement and register an `IHostedService`, as well as interact with the `IHostApplicationLifetime` from the DI container.